I am Al Morton

 Sickbags on standby.
 I didn’t write this next bit.
-Apparently, we have to have it, so that the ‘Nanny State’ can protect your ‘human rights’ from being violated by the likes of almorton.com.
+Apparently, we have to have it, so that the ‘Nanny State’ can protect our ‘human rights’ from being violated by the likes of almorton.com.
 Feel free to vent your outrage and frustration on that made-with-child-labour mobile device.

 If you leave a comment on this site you, may opt-in to save your name, email address, bra size and website in cookies.
-These are for your convenience so that you do not have to fill in your details again when you leave another comment.
+These are for your convenience so that you do not have to provide your details again when you leave another comment.
 These cookies will last for one year (presumably because they are made with GMO components.)

 If you have an account and you log in to this site (I’ve just remembered, nobody is getting an account, so the rest of this section has been deleted.)

 Embedded content from other websites